zijie-cai/Gesture-Control-Apple-TV/README.md

 This project lets you control your Apple TV with simple hand gestures.
 Designed to be intuitive and user-friendly, it walks you through the implementation steps using a detailed Jupyter Notebook guide.

 ## 📽️ Video Demonstration
-For a quick overview of what this project can do, check out the [video demo](https://github.com/zijie-cai/Gesture-Control-Apple-TV/assets/74931355/aed56bc2-e850-4b5f-af31-afad62d0eff9).
+For a quick glimpse of what this project can do, check out the [video demo](https://github.com/zijie-cai/Gesture-Control-Apple-TV/assets/74931355/aed56bc2-e850-4b5f-af31-afad62d0eff9).

 ## 📚 Technologies Used
 - Python
 - OpenCV
 - mediapipe
 - pyatv
+- WebCam
+- Apple TV

 ## 🛠 Installation and Setup
 ### 1. Set Up Environment and Install Dependencies